Luckystork/everythingaboutevadus/evadus_master_doc.md

     * **Hardware Overrides:** Manual selection for Host Microphone and Host Speaker routing.
     * **Version Rollback Engine:** A 1-click "Downgrade to Previous Version" button.
 If a new silent auto-update breaks Zap on the user's specific hardware right before an exam, they can instantly revert to the last stable build.
     * **App Behaviors:** Toggles for "Launch on Boot," "Minimize to Tray," and "Silent Auto-Updater."
     * **Volatile RAM Vault Toggle:** Forces all screenshots, textbook PDFs, API keys, and Stealth DVR recordings to be stored in an encrypted temporary folder that exists *only* in RAM.
 Vaporizes instantly upon app close, leaving zero trace on the disk.
+Includes a manual **"Export to USB"** button to safely dump the vault contents to a physical drive before the app closes.
     * **Multi-Monitor Ghosting:** Fakes a single-display EDID profile to the OS, allowing a physical second monitor to remain active while proctors see only one screen.
   * **Logout:** Securely terminates the session and wipes temp tokens.